no0p/my_etl/README.md

 This is a small ruby project that connects to a mysql server and writes sql for creating foreign data tables in a postgresql format.
 It is designed to work with the mysql foreign data wrapper at https://github.com/bdigital/mysql_fdw

+A database can be copied from mysql to psql in the following manner:

+discover -d mysqldbname -s temp_schema -m public  | psql -U username -d pgdbname

 ## Installation

 A.  Ensure standard mysql command line client is installed.